-In a world where most of us are constantly 'connected' to our phones and other mobile devices, at Trengwainton we're delighted to join the Silent Spaces project by setting aside two areas of the garden for quiet contemplation and connection to nature.
+In a world where most of us are constantly 'connected' to our phones and other mobile devices, at Trengwainton we're delighted to partner with the Silent Space charity by setting aside two areas of the garden for quiet contemplation and connection to nature.

 An invitation to be quiet

-Silent Space is a not-for-profit project that's about allocating green places where people can be invited to switch off their mobile phones, stop talking and just sit or wander – or even wonder!
+Silent Space (Registered Charity Number: 1190013) is about allocating green places where we're invited to switch off our mobile phones, stop talking, and sit or wander in quiet contemplation.

 The benefits of the Japanese practise of Forest Bathing are well known and include reduced blood pressure and stress, and boosting the immune system.

-Added to this, the Silent Space offers the benefit of disconnecting from mobile devices - their demands and distractions - and having the freedom not to multi task, but to simply be in the moment.
+Added to this, the Silent Space offers the benefit of disconnecting from mobile devices - their demands and distractions - and having the freedom to not multi task and instead, be present in the moment.